 "A pleasure to deal with." - Chambers & Partners 2012

-Away from the office I like to walk, travel, dance and listen to music.
+Outside of work I like to walk, travel, dance and listen to music.

 “This is truly heart-breaking case with the family still understandably devastated by what happened.

 “While we are pleased to have secured the family this settlement, which has been carefully calculated and approved by the High Court based on the boy’s complex needs, no amount of money can ever make up for the severe and lifelong injuries he has suffered.